Tucker Carlson Says It’s ‘Likely’ Democratic Leaders Will Try To Replace Joe Biden

 “It is hard to imagine a man like that making it through a presidential debate or even staying awake through the inaugural proceedings,” Carlson wrote of the appearance.

-Carlson also claimed that Vermont Sen. Bernie Sanders, who recently dropped out of the primary, had no intention of winning, pointing to his opposition to going on the offensive against the former Vice President.
+Carlson also claimed that Vermont Sen. Bernie Sanders, who recently dropped out of the primary, had no intention of winning, pointing to his opposition to going on the offensive against the former vice president.

 In a piece for The New York Post, Michael Goodwin expressed his belief that Democrats should enlist the help of former President Barack Obama to bench Biden and make room for another candidate.
 Goodwin pointed to Obama’s trust within the party and suggested this makes him “uniquely suited” to break the news to Biden, who was in his administration.